mlntdtechbae/MLNTDTechBae/README.md

 I'm an aspiring Web3 developer & Smart Contract auditor!
 -------------------------------

-Fun fact about me: I have only been in the web3 space since late 2021 and then decided to teach myself web3 development in late September 2022!
+Fun fact about me: I became interested in the world of Decentralized Finance and started learning about blockchain technology and development, in the Fall of 2022.
+I am excited about this new career path and am committed to continuing my education in order to eventually become a Smart Contract developer and auditor.
+My ultimate goal is to contribute good and valuable products to the DeFi space.

 * 🌍  I'm based in Canada